 Watermakers for Small Sailboats

-I’m only going to focus on sailboat watermakers for small boats – for those of us with small cruisers, 25-35 feet, maybe only two or three people, no generators, and none of the fancy systems like dishwashers and washing machines that larger cruising boats may have.
-Those systems are a completely different (expensive) animal!
+I’m only going to focus on sailboat watermakers for small boats – for those of us with small cruisers, 25-35 feet, maybe just two or three people, no generators, and none of the fancy systems like dishwashers and washing machines that larger cruising boats may have.
+Those systems are an entirely different (expensive) animal!

 Engine-driven watermakers are probably out too.
-In order to install an engine-driven watermaker, you’ll need to put an extra pulley on your engine shaft, then have the room inside your engine compartment for the pump and other components.
+To install an engine-driven watermaker, you’ll need to put an extra pulley on your engine shaft, then have the room inside your engine compartment for the pump and other components.
 The engine spaces (I can’t call them “rooms”) on most small boats won’t allow for this.

 Manually operated pumps may seem like a novel idea at first, but you’ll quickly tire of them.
 They’re good to have for emergencies but not to use on a daily basis.
 The KATADYN Survivor 35, for example, is only two feet long by six inches around, costs $2,300, and produces just over one gallon per hour.
 That’s a lot of pumping to get your daily water!